 On July 15, Twitter accounts for multiple high-profile cryptocurrency exchanges, public figures, and various entities were taken over by hackers promoting a bitcoin doubler scam.
 The scammers soon after began moving funds into cryptocurrency exchanges and mixing services.

-On July 30, Twitter released an update on their investigation, claiming that the hack, in which over 130 verified Twitter accounts were compromised, was the result of a “phone spear-phishing attack” against its employees.
+On July 30, Twitter released an update on their investigation, claiming that the hack, in which over 130 Twitter may verify accounts that it determines to be an acco...
+More were compromised, was the result of a “phone spear-phishing attack” against its employees.
 Hackers were successful in tweeting a Bitcoin phishing scam from 45 out of the 130 hacked accounts, which included those of Barack Obama, Elon Musk, Bill Gates, and Joe Biden.

 Phone spear phishing is a sophisticated form of phishing in which malicious actors target specific businesses or individuals using phone calls.
 During these calls, the Twitter hackers may have convinced victims to hand over passwords or other information used to access Twitter’s internal tools.